Harvey Weinstein Arrested, Charged With Rape and Sex Abuse

 Around 7:30 a.m., the producer surrendered to authorities at the New York Police Department's 1st Precinct, where was fingerprinted and photographed.
 Just before 8:30 a.m., he was charged with rape, a criminal sex act, sex abuse and sexual misconduct for incidents involving two separate women.
 "The NYPD thanks these brave survivors for their courage to come forward and seek justice," a spokesperson said.
 "The arrest and ensuing charges are the result of a joint investigation between the NYPD and the Manhattan District Attorney's Office."
 He was transported to New York County Criminal Court at 8:55 a.m.; two sources told NBC News he is expected to be released on $1 million bail and required to wear an ankle monitor.

-Weinstein, wearing a blue sweater and a black blazer, had ignored reporters' questions upon his arrival.
-He carried three books, including Elia Kazan: A Biography and Something Wonderful: Rodgers and Hammerstein's Broadway Revolution.
-Weinstein has repeatedly apologized for his behavior, but also denied every accusation of "non-consensual sex."
+A smiling Weinstein, wearing a blue sweater and a black blazer, ignored reporters' questions when he first showed up to turn himself in.
+He was seen carrying three books, including Elia Kazan: A Biography and Something Wonderful: Rodgers and Hammerstein's Broadway Revolution.

+Several sources familiar with the investigation tell NBC News the rape charges stem from a complaint made by an anonymous woman.
+The sex abuse charges stem from a complaint from Lucia Evans, who told The New Yorker in an interview published Thursday, "At a certain point, you have to think about the greater good of humanity, of womankind."
+Initially hesitant to press charges, she later changed her mind.
+"They said that if I do nothing, Harvey would walk."

+Last fall, Evans went public with claims that Weinstein had sexually assaulted her in his office in 2004.
+"He forced me to perform oral sex on him.
+I said, over and over, 'I don't want to do this.
+Stop.
+Don't," she told Farrow.
+But Weinstein is a "big guy," Evans noted.
+"He overpowered me."

 Twin exposés, from The New York Times' Jodi Kantor and Megan Twohey and from The New Yorker's Ronan Farrow, helped many of his accusers tell their story on the record for the first time.
 Nearly 100 women have since accused Weinstein of sexual harassment—and, in some cases, rape.
 The once untouchable Weinstein, through his legal team, has denied all allegations.

-Note: UPDATE: Harvey Weinstein has been indicted on rape and sex crime charges.
-Manhattan District Attorney Cyrus R. Vance, Jr. released a statement on Weinstein's indictment Wednesday, stating, "A Grand Jury has voted to indict Harvey Weinstein on charges of Rape in the First and Third Degrees, and Criminal Sexual Act in the First Degree."
-UPDATE: After a closed door hearing today, a lawyer for Harvey Weinstein spoke out in regards to the unnamed woman accusing the Hollywood producer of rape.